Metri-Co/Diabetes_prediction/README.md

 ## Feature selection

 I used Mutual Information because it is useful for non-linear responses.
-So, you can use the following code (all of them are functions)
+So, you can use the following code.
 ```
 X = data.iloc[:, :-1]
 y = data.iloc[:,-1]